Quezon City Metro Manila, Philippines Travel Guide

 San Miguel Beer (Pale Pilsen, Light), Red Horse Beer (stronger lager), Tanduay Rhum (local rum).

-Quezon City features several upscale restaurants, especially in zones like Eastwood City, Tomas Morato, and within luxury hotels.
+Quezon City has a number of upscale restaurants, especially in zones like Eastwood City, Tomas Morato, and within luxury hotels.

 Find abundant mid-range restaurants throughout Quezin The city, especially in commercial centers, malls, and dining hubs.